17th September 2018

 “Typically, at each workshop, two or three new trading relationships are born – as we’re all united in the use of the official collective mark to point to the quality, innovation and excellence of British manufacturing.”

 Zaun marketing manager Steve Roberts said: “As a company, we are very proactive at trading on our Britishness throughout our business.
 We have seen major success through this route, especially in the Middle East and following our work on the London 2012 Olympics.”

 After the Zaun event, the final two workshops of the year will be at ethical luxury brand The Soap Co London on 10 October then the ESSE foundry in Barnoldswick, Lancashire, on 14 November.
-The Made in Britain event are for members across all their 50 product sectors and cost just £20.
+The Made in Britain event is for members across all 50 product sectors and costs just £20.